twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jhaneyya-sayadaw/05-bm-t3-the-noble-dhamma-of-the-buddha-jhaneyya%zh.rst

 =====================================================

 :date: 2026-02-06
-:modified: 2026-02-06
+:modified: 2026-03-01
 :tags: publication, Bhikkhu Uttamo, Sayadaw Jhaneyya, Sayadaw U Jhaneyya, With an Open Mind
 :category: path of nirvana
 :summary: The Noble Dhamma of the Buddha (T 3, Burma) (With an Open Mind-- Dhamma Talks by Sayadaw Jhaneyya)

-The Noble Dhamma of the Buddha (T 3, Burma)
+Dhamma Talk 3: The Noble Dhamma of the Buddha

 A Christian missionary school in the U.S. invited Sitagu Sayadawgyi to give a talk.
 The preacher who invited the Sayadaw always carried the Dhammapada and used it to give talks based on the essence of the Dhamma contained therein.